-What a wonderful name!
-Conjuring up images of vast expanses of sea, the horizon stretching forever, blue, blue and more blue, it is something of a disappointment to be traveling inland most of the way to Torquay, where we discovered was the official start of the Great Ocean Road.
+Conjuring up images of vast expanses of sea, it is something of a disappointment to be traveling inland most of the way to Torquay, where we discovered was the official start of the Great Ocean Road.

 The town is a colourful, surf oriented mix, set back a block from the sea.
 The local hotel we booked into had pleasant, private motel rooms within walking distance of a range of eating places.
 Being winter, many motels were closed.

-Day Two saw us back on the Great Ocean Road heading for a late breakfast in Lorne. ..... a popular holiday destination .Sporting golden, sandy beaches, Angahook Lorne State Park only minutes away with over 100 kilometers of
+Day Two saw us back on the Great Ocean Road heading for a late breakfast in Lorne ..... a popular holiday destination .With golden, sandy beaches, Angahook Lorne State Park only minutes away with over 100 kilometers of

 - walking tracks

 - a selection of day trips within easy reach